Madhusudhana7259/Automated-Fire-Detection-And-Suppression-System/README.md

 7. [License](#license)

 ### Introduction
-The Automated Fire Detection and Suppression System is designed to detect fires using sensors and activate suppression mechanisms to control and extinguish the fire.
-The system leverages machine learning for accurate fire detection and integrates with hardware components for real-time response.
+The Automated Fire Detection and Suppression System is designed to detect fires using Camera and activate suppression mechanisms to control and extinguish the fire.
+The system leverages YOLOV8 Architecture for accurate fire detection and integrates with hardware components for real-time response.
 This project demonstrates a practical application of IoT, machine learning, and automation technologies to enhance fire safety.

 ### Features
-- Real-time fire detection using sensors
+- Real-time fire detection using camera
 - Machine learning algorithms for accurate detection
 - Automatic activation of fire suppression mechanisms
 - Integration with hardware components